hashicorp/consul/website/source/docs/commands/join.html.markdown

 ## Usage

-Usage: `serf join [options] address ...`
+Usage: `consul join [options] address ...`

 You may call join with multiple addresses if you want to try to join multiple clusters.
-Serf will attempt to join all clusters, and the join command will fail only if Serf was unable to join with any.
+Consul will attempt to join all addresses, and the join command will fail only if Consul was unable to join with any.

 The command-line flags are all optional.
 The list of available flags are:

-* `-replay` - If set, old user events from the past will be replayed for the agent/cluster that is joining.
-Otherwise, past events will be ignored.
+* `-wan` - For agents running in server mode, the agent will attempt to join other servers gossiping in a WAN cluster.
+This is used to form a bridge between multiple datacenters.

 * `-rpc-addr` - Address to the RPC server of the agent you want to contact to send this command.
-If this isn't specified, the command will contact "127.0.0.1:7373" which is the default RPC address of a Serf agent.
+If this isn't specified, the command will contact "127.0.0.1:8400" which is the default RPC address of a Consul agent.

-## Replaying User Events

-When joining a cluster, the past events that were sent to the cluster are usually ignored.
-However, if you specify the `-replay` flag, then past events will be replayed on the joining cluster.

-Note that only a fixed amount of past events are stored.
-At the time of writing this documentation, that fixed amount is 1024 events.
-Therefore, if you replay events, you'll only receive the past 1024 events (if there are that many).